 Believe the hype — A Quiet Place is a horror movie masterpiece.
 The film, directed by and starring John Krasinski, follows a couple (Krasinski and real-life wife Emily Blunt) trying to raise their two children in a dystopian future.
 There's a terrifying catch, however — while the family is still able to maintain a sliver of normalcy (eating dinner together, going into town, playing board games), they live with the constant threat that aliens could kill them at any moment if they make a single sound.
 While the aliens are blind, they're incredibly fast and have freakishly good hearing, meaning that the characters must live life in near-permanent silence.

-According to The Hollywood Reporter, Paramount is moving ahead with a sequel after the film earned over $213 million at the box office, internationally, including $135 million in North America.
+According to The Hollywood Reporter, Paramount is moving ahead with a sequel after the film earned well over $213 million at the box office, internationally, including $135 million in North America.
 Given the film's $17 million price tag, it ended up being a hugely profitable success for the studio.
 A sequel is clearly a no-brainer.

 So, what would a second installment of A Quiet Place look like?
-When we attended a press conference with the writers ahead of the film's April release, both they and Krasinski teased what's to come.
+When we attended a press conference with the writers ahead of the film's April release in 2018, both they and Krasinski teased what's to come.
 "It's such a fun world — there are so many things you could do," Woods responded when asked if we'd ever get another glimpse into the horrifically silent world.
 Beck also chimed in, noting that they have a ton of ideas just waiting to be brought to the big screen.
 "There are so many discarded set pieces, too, hiding in Word documents on our computer," he explained.
 "There are certainly so many different stories you could tell.
 It's just really, at the end of the day, who are the characters in this and what does this situation mean to that family?"

 The writing duo also opened up to MovieWeb later about the film's sequel potential, joking that they'd have to title it A Quieter Place.